patrixsmart/adjustfly/README.md

 }
 ```

-and uses this trait in your User model see adjustments made by a particular user.
+and use this trait in your User model tosee adjustments made by a particular user.

 ```php